-Draw game players can now easily view current jackpot amounts and winning numbers on their mobile devices.
-Scratch ticket game players can use a locator to find retail locations that are carrying their favorite scratch ticket game.
-Players can scan both draw and scratch ticket games and use "Check Your Ticket" functionality.
+Ticket" functionality.
 This feature provides an added layer of consumer protection as players now have the ability to conveniently verify the winning or non-winning status of tickets on their mobile devices.
 The mobile app provides a convenient and fun platform for lottery players to access important lottery information.

 The Texas Lottery's advertising expenditure goal is to achieve optimal efficiency in advertising spending to reach adult Texans and communicate effectively with them about the Texas Lottery and its many products.
 The agency continues to implement and evaluate new opportunities to enhance the efficiency of its advertising.
 The agency has also established strict advertising sensitivity guidelines to ensure that its advertising is not of a nature that unduly influences any person to purchase lottery products and that the nature of its advertising is representative of the integrity of the lottery brand.
 To this end, the agency works to communicate with its customers in a transparent fashion regarding product attributes while ensuring that it does not over-promise regarding participation in lottery games.
-The agency continues to develop new tools and resources, such as its mobile application, enhancements to its website, and information available at retail to help consumers make informed decisions regarding participation in its products.
+The agency continues to enhance its website and mobile application and provide information at retail to help consumers make informed decisions regarding participation in its products.